 - Cook the onions in the butter over medium heat until they are soft and translucent.
 Add the garlic and cook another minute.

-- Pour in the stock and add the thyme, nutmeg, salt, fish and nettles.
+Pour in the stock and add the thyme, nutmeg, salt, fish (or potato) and nettles.
 Bring this to a gentle simmer and cook for 15-20 minutes.
 You want the nettles to be very tender.

 - When the nettles are ready, taste the soup and add salt and nutmeg if it needs it.
 You want to be able to pick up the nutmeg in the final dish.